 You can choose to either change your money in advance or on arrival at the airport.
 Here you will find both ATMs and Bureau de Change.
-The exchange rate with the GTQ is approximately GTQ 9.7 to the British Pound.
-Please check on line for up to date information
+The exchange rate with the GTQ is approximately.
+Please check on line for up to date information on exchange rate.